Sharp bounds for fractional operator with $L^{\alpha,r'}$-H\"ormander conditions: Introduction and main results

-This operator is bounded from $L^p(dx)$ into $L^q(dx)$ provided that $1<p<\frac{n}{\alpha}$ and $\frac1{q}=\frac1{p}-\frac{\alpha}{n}$ (see \cite{libroStein} for this result).
+This operator is bounded from $L^p(dx)$ into $L^q(dx)$ provided that $1<p<\frac{n}{\alpha}$ and $\frac1{q}=\frac1{p}-\frac{\alpha}{n}$ (see \cite{LibroStein} for this result).

 In the study of weighted estimates for the fractional integral, the class of weights con\-si\-de\-red is the $A_{p,q}$ introduced by Muckenhoupt and Wheeden in \cite{MW74}.
-We recall that $w$ is a weight if $w$ is a locally integrable non-negative function.
-Given $1<p<q<\infty$, we say that the weight $w$ is in the class $ A_{p,q}$ if
+Recall that $w$ is a weight if it is a non-negative locally integrable function.
+Given $1<p<q<\infty$, the weight $w$ is in the class $ A_{p,q}$ if